xyxj1024/xyxj1024.github.io/_posts/2023-01-16-configure-compile-linux-kernel.md

 #define CAP_SYS_MODULE       16
 ```

-Userspace programs must use system calls to access kernel's resources, and even then, most of the kernel remains opaque to user processes.
+Userspace programs must use system calls to access operating system resources (e.g., memory, I/O ports, I/O memory, interrupt lines, etc.), and even then, most of the kernel remains opaque to user processes.
 With kernel modules, we can access all of the kernel's resources directly.